chingdrop/echo-chamber-web/JOURNEY.md

 	- Build a method to parse the url passed in the class init
 	- Build a method to use the parsed url when creating the rest adapter
 	- *The WebCrawler app and the use of Beautifulsoup was replaced with scrapy for a more complete framework*
+- Create a new spider class to handle broad crawling
+	- *Crawling Google search results can be a great way to have endless information but only need a simple crawler*
 ## Articles
 - Django Tutorial - https://docs.djangoproject.com/en/5.1/intro/tutorial01/
 - Django, Postgres and Docker - https://learndjango.com/tutorials/django-docker-and-postgresql-tutorial